 3/6/2010 - As a result of details provided to the Global Forum on Transparency and Exchange of Information for Tax Purposes, Brazil and Indonesia are now ranked in the category of jurisdictions that have substantially implemented the internationally agreed tax standard.

-The OECD said it had updated its A Progress Report on the Jurisdictions Surveyed by the OECD Global Forum (18 May 2012), first issued in conjunction with the G20 London summit in April 2009, to take account of communications from Brazil and Indonesia on their legal and regulatory frameworks for exchange of information.
+The OECD said it had updated its progress report, first issued in conjunction with the G20 London summit in April 2009, to take account of communications from Brazil and Indonesia on their legal and regulatory frameworks for exchange of information.

 According to the information provided, Brazil has more than 25 bilateral tax treaties that provide for exchange of information in tax matters to the internationally agreed standard while Indonesia has 53 agreements that meet the standard.
 The two countries joined the Global Forum last September.